nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `medimeet.jar` from [here]().
+2. Download the latest `medimeet.jar` from [here](https://github.com/AY2223S2-CS2103T-W12-4/tp/releases/download/v1.2/medimeet.jar).

-1. Copy the file to the folder you want to use as the _home folder_ for your MediMeet.
+3. Copy the file to the folder you want to use as the _home folder_ for your MediMeet.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar medimeet.jar` command to run the application.<br>
+4. Open the `medimeet.jar` file by double clicking on it.
+If a dialog box opens asking 'How do you want to open this file?', choose 'Java(TM) Platform SE binary'.
 A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
+    * If you are familiar with terminals and command lines, you can choose to open the file from a command line instead.
+Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar medimeet.jar` command to run the application.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.